Airplanes. The safest, most convenient, and time-efficient (with the exception of teleportation) means of globetrotting.

 But not everyone can hop on a plane and float off to a foreign destination (at least not without going into near cardiac arrest).
 Fear of flying is more common than you think.
 Here’s how to get the best of it.

-Be In The Know: Airplanes are safer than cars, ships, trains, walking and pretty much every other means of transportation aside from the almighty elevator and escalator.
-You have higher odds of dying while sitting at home watching Netflix than in an airplane.
+Be In The Know: Airplanes are safer than cars, ships, trains, walking, and pretty much every other means of transportation aside from the almighty elevator and escalator.
+You have higher odds of dying while sitting at home watching Netflix than on an airplane.
 Commercial airlines are 99.9% likely to arrive at their destination safely.
 But don’t take my word for it, google it yourself.
-Will knowing everything in the world prevent a plane from crashing?
+Will knowing everything in the world prevents a plane from crashing?
 No. But it may give you peace of mind.

 Frequent Flyer Facts: There’s roughly a 0.00001% chance that something will cause you to die in an airplane crash.

 More people die every year in cars, trains, ships, and motorcycles than in airplanes.